yangyanli/PointCNN/README.md

 Created by <a href="http://yangyan.li" target="_blank">Yangyan Li</a>,<a href="http://rbruibu.cn" target="_blank"> Rui Bu</a>, <a href="http://www.mcsun.cn" target="_blank">Mingchao Sun</a>, <a href="https://www.weiwu35.com/" target="_blank">Wei Wu</a>, and <a href="http://www.cs.sdu.edu.cn/~baoquan/" target="_blank">Baoquan Chen</a> from Shandong University.

-**Yangyan, Rui, Mingchao and Wei are working on 3D perception for autonomous driving in Alibaba AI Labs.
+**Yangyan, Rui, Mingchao and Wei are hired by Alibaba AI Labs, working on 3D perception for autonomous driving.
 Join us for making the world a better place!**

 ## Introduction
 You can download pretrained models<a href="https://1drv.ms/f/s!AiHh4BK32df6gYFCzzpRz0nsJmQxSg" target="_blank"> here</a>.